 Keep these guidelines in mind:

-A product description should be concise, clear, and should be clear what in explaining what your product does.
-We recommend keeping it minimum of 250 words.
+A product description should be concise, clear, and should be clear in explaining what your product does.
+We recommend keeping it a minimum of 250 words.
 But don’t make it too long either.

 4. Product Features

 Product features are one of the key elements of a product listing.
 They are usually listed using BULLET POINTS rather than chunks of texts or large paragraphs.